alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 Identifying who contributed what to the data - generating, cleaning, documenting, curating (Is this more about credit than impact?)
-[@niso2014ami] suggests that alterntive assessment metrics "could play a role in this area by tracking or measuring credit for more non-traditional research outputs such as research data"
+[@niso2014ami] suggests that alternative assessment metrics "could play a role in this area by tracking or measuring credit for more non-traditional research outputs such as research data"

 Acknowledgements